cicsdev/cics-java-jcics-samples/README.md

 * For further details on using the IBM JZOS record generator see this [developer center article]  (https://developer.ibm.com/cics/2016/05/12/java-cics-using-ibmjzos/)
 * For details on how to define a CICS OSGi JVM server refer to the Knowledge Center topic [Configuring an OSGi JVM server] (http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.java.doc/JVMserver/config_jvmserver_app.html)

-## Eclipse projects
-Java source code for the following classes is provided in the corresponding Eclipse plugin projects in the projects directory

-## CICS bundle projects
-The following Eclipse CICS bundle projects are provided to support deployment of the Java projects and the associated CICS resource definitions

-* Project com.ibm.cicsdev.link.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.link Java samples
-* Project com.ibm.cicsdev.link.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.link sample
-* Project com.ibm.cicsdev.serialize.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.serialize samples
-* Project com.ibm.cicsdev.serialize.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.serialize sample
-* Project com.ibm.cicsdev.tdq.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.tdq samples
-* Project com.ibm.cicsdev.tdq.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.tdq sample
-* Project com.ibm.cicsdev.terminal.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.terminal sample
-* Project com.ibm.cicsdev.terminal.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.terminal sample
-* Project com.ibm.cicsdev.tsq.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.tsq samples
-* Project com.ibm.cicsdev.tsq.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.tsq sample
-* Project com.ibm.cicsdev.vsam.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.vsam samples
-* Project com.ibm.cicsdev.vsam.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.vsam sample

-## Supporting files
-* etc/Link/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the Link sample.
-* etc/TDQ/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the TSQ sample.
-* etc/Terminal/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the terminal sample.
-* etc/TSQ/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the TDQ sample.
-* etc/VSAM/DFHCSD.txt - Output from a DFHCSDUP EXTRACT for the VSAM sample.
-* src/Cobol/EC01.cbl - Sample CICS COBOL application that returns the date and time in a COMMAREA.
-* src/Cobol/EDUCHAN.cbl - A sample CICS COBOL that returns the date and time and reversed input using channels and containers
-* EDUPGM.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the EDUPGM COBOL sample.
-The generated class JZOSCommareaWrapperclass is used in the Link example 2 to map the fields in the COMMAREA used by the COBOL program EDUPGM.
-* TdqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TDQExample3.
-* TsqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TSQExample3.
-* vsam.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in all the VSAM samples.